konstructio/kubefirst/FAQ.md

 We use [cobra-cli](https://github.com/spf13/cobra) to create our commands, it has its pro/cons.

-If you would like to express some opnions on this, we have [this discussion](https://github.com/kubefirst/kubefirst/discussions/531) for it.
+If you would like to express some opinions on this, we have [this discussion](https://github.com/kubefirst/kubefirst/discussions/531) for it.

 ### How to create a new command?